Seafarers around the world are facing a humanitarian and safety crisis.

-Cezar Gabriel was one of them.
-The chief engineer and photographer spent an additional three months at sea last year after his ship was unable to dock in Brazil.
+Chief Engineer Cezar Gabriel, and one of the photographers in Exposure: Life at Sea, spent an additional three months at sea last year after his ship was unable to dock in Brazil due to the pandemic.
 Listen to his story below.

-This oral history project will enter the Museum collection as a permanent record of the challenges that seafarers have faced throughout the pandemic.
+This oral history project will enter the Museum collection later in 2021 as a permanent record of the challenges that seafarers have faced throughout the pandemic.
 Their testimony will ensure that the voices of COVID-19's 'forgotten keyworkers' are heard.